shoui520/shoui520.github.io/docs/yomichan.md

 Download my pack of Yomichan dictionaries below.
 This will have everything you need and (probably) don't need. :slight_smile:
 [NEW Version 4 Google Drive](https://drive.google.com/file/d/1E1y4ry1Q0jF-5SKT7r8jdkhlKhfcyyxj/view?usp=sharing)

 Once downloaded, extract the .7z to any location on your computer.
-You can use [7zip](http://7zip.org/) for this.
+You can use [7-Zip](http://7zip.org/) for this.
 **Do not touch the .zip files inside.**

 ## Installing Dictionaries and basic usage
-*Updated for the "new" terrible settings page.*
+*Updated for the "new" settings page.*

 1. Click on the ![yomichan-icon](img/yomichan-icon.png) icon in the browser toolbar.
 2. Click on the ![cog](img/yomichan-cog.png) icon to access the settings page.